-(a) All sworn personnel are required to qualify annually with their duty weapons (pistol and rifle, if assigned), on an approved course of fire.

-(a) Use is established under FPD Policy 311.
+- (a) All sworn personnel are required to qualify annually with their duty weapons (pistol and rifle, if assigned), on an approved course of fire. - (g) Legal and Procedural Rules - (a) Use is established under FPD Policy 311.
 It is the policy of the Fairfield Police Department to utilize ammunition only for official law enforcement purposes, and pursuant to State and Federal law, including those regarding the use of force.